goodybag/mongo-sql/docs/query-types.md

 # Query Types

 Query Types are the base structure of a query.
 They are composed of various strings and query helpers.
 MoSQL queries themselves are objects that have a query-type.
-This allows for natural query combination in cases of sub-queries nd expressions.
+This allows for natural query combination in cases of sub-queries and expressions.

 ```javascript
 {